sannijesufemi/alx-system_engineering-devops/0x00-shell_basics/README.md

-cp -u *.HTML . .. >>> This will copy file from the current directory, the file  with .htm, that are  newer file or does not exist in the parent folder cp -r [[:upper:]]* /tmp/u >>> This will copy all files starting with uppercase to /tmp/u rm ~* . >>> This will delete all file that ends with the tilda sign
+cp -u *.HTML . .. >>> This will copy file from the current directory, the file  with .htm, that are  newer file or does not exist in the parent folder cp -r [[:upper:]]* /tmp/u >>> This will copy all files starting with uppercase to /tmp/u rm ~* . >>> This will delete all file that ends with the tilda sign mkdir -p welcome/to/school >>> this will create a file tree of welcome -> to -> school in this fashion